datakaveri/iudx-MOTION2NX/README.md

 to the image provider.
 The image provider then reconstructs the output “in clear”.
 In our modular approach, we split the deep (multi-layer) network model into smaller modules that are executed sequentially.
-We ensure that each module still preserves the privacy of its respective input and output (thereby preserving the privacy of the intermediate results in the deep neural network).
+We ensure that each module still preserves the privacy of its respective input and output (thereby preserving the privacy of the intermediate results in the deep neural network). \
 The modular approach helps us to accomplish the following: \
-(a) Reduce the memory usage for secure computation of the neural network inferencing task \
+	(a)    Reduce the memory usage for secure computation of the neural network inferencing task. \
-(b) Provides us with the ability to easily execute a deep neural network with large number of layers (>2) because the memory usage does not scale up with the number of layers in our modular approach
+	(b)    Provides us with the ability to easily execute a deep neural network with large number of layers (>2) because the memory usage does not scale up with the number of layers in our modular approach.

 4. Accuracy and Cross Entropy Loss testing for MNIST Neural Network Inference